-(a) Appointment and removal of the Project Manager and the Investment Manager, subject to compliance with InvIT Regulations;
+- (a) Appointment and removal of the Project Manager and removal of the Investment Manager, subject to compliance with InvIT Regulations; - (b) Overseeing the activities of the Investment Manager and the Project Manager in the interest of the Unitholders: - © Entering into various agreements on behalf of the InvIT, including the Trust Deed, the Investment Management Agreement and the Project Implementation and Management Agreement amongst other transaction documents;

-- (b) Overseeing the activities of the Investment Manager and the Project Manager in the interest of the Unitholders; - (c) Entering into various agreements on behalf of the InvIT, including the Trust Deed, the Investment Management Agreement and the Project Implementation and Management Agreement amongst other transaction documents; - (d) Ensuring compliance with various reporting and disclosure requirements prescribed under the InvIT Regulations and the InvIT Guidelines; - (e) Reviewing the status of investor complaints and redressal thereof by the Investment Manager; - (f) Declaring distributions to the Unitholders in accordance with the InvIT Regulations; and - (g) Ensuring the activities of the InvIT are carried out in accordance with the InvIT Regulations, the Trust Deed and the Offer Document.
+- (d) Ensuring compliance with various reporting and disclosure requirements prescribed under the InvIT Regulations and the InvIT Guidelines; - (e) Reviewing the status of investor complaints and redressal thereof by the Investment Manager; - (f) Declaring distributions to the Unitholders in accordance with the InvIT Regulations; and - (g) Ensuring the activities of the InvIT are carried out in accordance with the InvIT Regulations, the Trust Deed and the Offer Document.

-5. Who is an Investment Manager?
+Who is an Investment Manager?
 What are the eligibility requirements for an Investment Manager?

+The Investment Manager may be a company, a LLP or a Body Corporate.
 The Investment Manager is responsible for undertaking investment decisions for the InvIT, managing the InvIT Assets, undertaking or initiating activities related to general corporate aspects of an InvIT (such as Unitholder's meeting, investor grievance redressal, Issue by an InvIT) and ensuring compliance with the requirements of the InvIT Regulations.

-The Investment Manager may be a company, an LLP or a body corporate.
 The eligibility requirements for an Investment Manager include:

-- (a) If the Investment Manager is a body corporate or a company, its net worth should not be less than ₹ 100 million.
-If the Investment Manager is an LLP, its net tangible assets should not be less than ₹ 100 million; - (b) The Investment Manager should have experience of not less than five years in fund management or advisory services or development in the infrastructure sector;
+- (a) If the Investment Manager is a Body Corporate or a company, its net worth should not be less than ₹100 million.
+If the Investment Manager is an LLP, its net tangible assets should not be less than ₹100 million; - (b) The Investment Manager should have experience of not less than five years in fund management or advisory services or development in the infrastructure sector; - (c) The Investment Manager should have at least two employees, each having minimum five years' experience in fund management or advisory services or development in the infrastructure sector:

-- (c) The Investment Manager should have at least two employees, each having minimum five years experience in fund management or advisory services or development in the infrastructure sector; - (d) The Investment Manager should have at least one employee who has minimum five years experience in the relevant sub-sectors in which the InvIT has invested or proposes to invest; - (e) The board of directors (or governing board of LLPs) of the Investment Manager should consist of at least 50% independent directors; - (f) At least 50% of the board of directors (or governing board of LLPs) of the Investment Manager should not be directors (or members of governing board of LLPs) of any other infrastructure investment trust; and - (g) The Investment Manager is a fit and proper person based on the criteria specified under Schedule II of the SEBI Intermediaries Regulations.
+- (d) The Investment Manager should have at least one employee who has minimum five years experience in the relevant subsector(s) in which the InvIT has invested or proposes to invest; - (e) The board of directors (or governing board of LLPs) of the Investment Manager should consist of at least 50% independent directors; (or members of govering board of LLPs); - (f) At least 50% of the board of directors (or governing board of LLPs) of the Investment Manager should not be directors (or members of governing board of LLPs) of any other infrastructure investment trust: - (g) The Investment Manager is a fit and proper person based on the criteria specified under Schedule II of the SEBI Intermediaries Regulations; and - (h) The Investment Manager has an office in India from where operations pertaining to the InvIT are proposed to be conducted.

-6. What are the duties, roles and responsibilities of an Investment Manager?
+06 What are the duties, roles and responsibilities of an Investment Manager?